josephkaiser/programming-syllabus/projects/wk2/debug.md

 3. Corrected UI elements

-4. Full debug walkthrough with pdb or dap
+4. Full debug walkthrough with pdb or dap trying each scenario in the flow control tree

-5.